ash0080/gun.doc.cn/JS-API.md

      - `'string'` URL creates a datastore that attempts to sync with the specified peer.

-     - `['array']` of URL strings creates a datastore that attempts to syncs with multiple peers.
+     - `['array']` of URL strings creates a datastore that attempts to sync with multiple peers.

      - `{obj:'ect'}` - All the previous options are aggregated into an actual options object, with